 In another twist; after police charged Bolden in Joel Tillis’ murder, Louisiana authorities pursued another crack at him, but not for murder.
 Prosecutors convicted Bolden on a perjury charge.
 This stemmed from the fact that when Bolden testified in his own trial for murdering Brenda Spicer, he lied under oath, denying he murdered the woman.
 Yet when authorities questioned Bolden about his involvement in Joel Tillis’ murder, he boldly confessed to Spicer’s murder.
 He even provided graphic details how he assaulted and strangled the life out of the Basketball star.

-And for the families of Joel Tillis and Brenda Spicer, many years have passed since the tragedies, but overall, both grief-stricken families finally realized there will never be a peaceful closure and no real justice for some murderers, including Joel Tillis and Brenda Spicer.
+And for the families of Joel Tillis and Brenda Spicer, many years have passed since the tragedies.
+Overall, both grief-stricken families finally realized there will never be a peaceful closure and no real justice for some murderers, such as Irvin Bolden.
+He got off light for murdering Joel Tillis and Brenda Spicer.

 Irvin Bolden was paroled from prison several years ago.